Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdint.md

 **Behavior**

-It attempts to parse `a` as an integer.
+Parses `a` as an integer.
-If it is unsuccessful, it returns zero.
+Returns zero if when the parsing is unsuccessful.

+The string should only contain decimal digits and the minus sign.
+The parsing step will be unsuccessful if it contains any other character.

 **Usage**